swfisher/TMCLearnToCode/README.md

 Tap into your child-like wonder and curiosity about the world.

 Learning something as weird and wonderful as programming shouldn't feel like a chore (all the time).
 While some dry work is unavoidable, there are beautiful moments of emotional and intellectual discovery that learning a true art form offers.

+The context of changing your career trajectory and seeking to improve your financial situation can make learning to code feel like a time investment with a lot riding on it.
+A little bit of that stress is a positive motivator, but too much can feel overwhelming.
+In class, we encourage you to feel free to relax your mind and focus completely on solving the problems in front of you.
+We encourage you to view problem solving as a playful, enjoyable activity in which all external concerns dissappear for a while.
+Programming is a long term investment and each class is just a small step in getting that started.
+We hope you'll enjoy the journey as well as experiencing professional growth along the way.

+Embrace your curiosity.
 Allowing yourself to ask and experiment with questions that interest you will make you a better programmer in a very practical sense.
 The most important questions to your intellectual growth are the ones you come up with yourself, since these clearly mean something to you.

 ## What you'll be doing